SCENE 01 / WIRELESS SYSTEMS

 Frequency Coordination

-Allocating and documenting frequencies to ensure all systems operate without interference.
+Allocating and logging frequencies to make sure all systems operate without interference.

 Production Support

-Ongoing RF monitoring and support throughout your shoot.
+Ongoing RF tracking and support across your shoot.

 On Location